aschidlovsky/Azure-DevOps-Git-Crawler/docs/instructions.md

 # Connector Instructions (Functional Blueprint Mode)

 > Use these instructions verbatim when configuring the Copilot connector.
-They reference the canonical response template stored at `docs/summary_template_v1.md` (currently **Summary Template v2.0**).
+They reference the canonical response template stored at `docs/summary_template_v1.md` (currently **Summary Template v3.0**).
 Every response must cite that template identifier in the opening code block so we can verify adherence.
 Document *only* what the code actually does—no modernization, speculation, or new functionality.
+Quote the raw AX source returned by the API (`source` / `sources`) to support every requirement.

 ## Goal